The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 -p ""doesn't work consistently across Windows, macOS, and Linux. - #10488 — "Invalid padding", "Wrong password" in CI.
 No useful error diagnostics.

-The common thread: the chain from your keyboard to the signing tool is terminal → shell → eval → environment variable → signer.
-The password can be quietly transformed at any step, and the error message — "Wrong password" — tells you nothing about where it went wrong.
+The chain from keyboard to signing tool: terminal → shell → eval → environment variable → signer.
+The password can be quietly transformed at any step, and the error message ("Wrong password") tells you nothing about where it went wrong.

 The fix